 end

+The sequence diagram shows the current possibilities for the use case orhcestrator to confirm the organization's participation for their use case independently at one time, or different times, to give them more possibilities to understand the offer and negotiate the contract.
 To make the diagram smaller, more manageable parts, ensuring it remains comprehensible and easy to follow on smaller screens, we divided the process into different main processes:

 sequenceDiagram